education.vic.gov.au

 Principal

-Principals are responsible for the maintenance of school buildings and grounds.
-This includes routine maintenance to prolong asset lifespan and reduce reliance on emergency maintenance activities.
+Principals are responsible for asset management activities, which include overseeing, planning and managing the maintenance of school facilities.
+This includes routine maintenance activities to prolong asset lifespan, prevent asset deterioration and reduce reliance on emergency maintenance activities.

-Principals are responsible to follow the steps of the RFE program which include attending information sessions, completing a pre-assessment questionnaire and reviewing, providing feedback or accepting the school assessment report.
+Principals are also responsible for following the steps of the RFE program which include attending information sessions, completing a pre-assessment questionnaire, and reviewing, providing feedback (where required) and accepting the school’s CAR.

-Principals are responsible for developing a school maintenance plan and submitting it to the VSBA for endorsement.
-Once the school maintenance plan has been endorsed, the school is responsible for completing the maintenance activities within the plan.
+Principals are responsible for developing and implementing a SMP for their school.
+This includes attending a SMP workshop, developing a SMP (with support from corporate staff), and submitting it to the VSBA for review/endorsement.
+Once the SMP has been endorsed, the school is responsible for ensuring the maintenance activities outlined within its SMP are completed according to their respective timeframes, except for VSBA-led condition-based maintenance works funded through PMP.

-Principals are responsible for updating the school maintenance plan regularly, both marking completed activities and updating the plan itself.
-This enables monitoring of maintenance activities and so that asset planning and investment decisions are informed by the most up-to-date and accurate information about the maintenance needs of each school.
+Principals are also responsible for regularly updating their SMP using AIMS (including both marking activities as complete and adding new activities as required).
+This enables monitoring of maintenance activities so that asset planning and investment decisions are informed by the most up-to-date and accurate information about the maintenance needs of each school.

 Principals must exhaust safe and available means to prevent and respond to maintenance issues.